Don't Just Read the News, Understand It.

 Court rules in favor of the New York Times over texts between an EU chief and a pharma boss

-• On Wednesday, a leading European judicial body found that the European Commission improperly withheld text message communications from the New York Times, which were exchanged during the COVID-19 crisis.
+• On Wednesday, a leading European judicial body determined that the European Commission improperly withheld access from The New York Times to text communications exchanged between Ursula von der Leyen and Pfizer’s CEO during the COVID-19 crisis.

-• Nicole Taylor of the New York Times called the ruling a "victory for transparency and accountability," while Transparency International urged the Commission to change its restrictive freedom of information approach.
+• Nicole Taylor of the New York Times called the ruling a "victory for transparency and accountability," while Transparency International urged the Commission to change its restrictive information policies.

 Insights by Ground AI